ColdSpirit0/MordhauPackageTool/README.md

 # Mordhau package tool
 ---

-Helps you to package multiple mods at once and deploy them to CustomPak dir on Server and Client.
+Helps you to package multiple mods at once and copy them to CustomPak dir on Server and Client.

 How to use:
 * Execute `run.bat`